 Larger exhaust turbochargers and piezo injectors, plus exhaust manifolds derived from the 911 GT2 RS aid responsiveness, helping to deliver a total of 641 horsepower and 590 lb-ft of torque.
 It launches the new 911 Turbo S from 0-100 km/h in 2.7 seconds with Sport Chrono Package.
 Zero to 160 km/h takes a mere 8.9 seconds.

 Keeping things firmly planted to the road are 20 and 21-inch front/rear Turbo S wheels and wide Pirelli P-ZERO tires on our test vehicle.
 Top speed is listed at 330 km/h and while I obviously can’t confirm the final tick of the speedometer needle, I have no reason to doubt Porsche and their claim.
-Just smile, nod and say OMGoodness!
+Just smile, relax your neck muscles and press the accelerator!

 How Does It Drive?